 Assigning a QR code to an asset

-This operation can be performed on ALIS Team in the Mapview module or on ALIS Personal as part of the sliding panels on the bottom .
+This operation can be performed on ALIS Team or ALIS Personal in the Mapview module.

 Scan the QR code